Photonics in Climate, Mobility & Energy

 The advent of optical fiber-based sensor technologies now also allows for highly efficient and sustainable exploitation of energy resources, not only in the domain of oil and gas industry, but also in the field of onshore and offshore wind turbines.

-Examples of where photonics is applied in Sustainable Environment & Energy:
+Examples of where photonics is applied in Climate, Mobility & Energy:

 - Solar cells

 - Indoor and outdoor equipment allowing to test optical components for the exploitation of solar energy

 - Micro and nano optical components for light harvesting and daylight systems